Preparing the health care

 Bringing all of Loyola’s health sciences and public health programs together into one school will better serve Loyola students, patients, and communities in the Chicagoland area and beyond.

 “The Parkinson School of Health Sciences and Public Health will transform health care education to prepare the health care workforce of the future,” said Loyola President Jo Ann Rooney, JD, LLM, EdD.
-“Loyola’s Health Sciences Division has a proven 40-year track record of innovative technology applications in health care, health care education, clinical research, and academic medical center operations.
-The Parkinson School is the next step in the evolution of Loyola’s Health Sciences Division and another example of Loyola’s commitment to rolling up our sleeves and championing access and equity.”
+“Loyola’s Health Sciences Campus has a proven 40-year track record of innovative technology applications in health care, health care education, clinical research, and academic medical center operations.
+The Parkinson School is the next step in the evolution of Loyola’s Health Sciences Campus and another example of Loyola’s commitment to rolling up our sleeves and championing access and equity.”